 The men expect to finalize the sale Wednesday.
 They declined to give a sale price.

-They purchased Trimble from a limited liability corporation with 16 different owners, including two principal owners and multiple minority owners.
+They purchased Trimble from a limited liability corporation.

 The spa should continue operating with the change in ownership without the need for a closure.
 Yearout said entry prices and hours should remain steady until improvements to the facility can be completed.